nonBota/trainingPy/README.md

-# training in python language in codewars
+# Training using python in codeWars

 Content:
 1.ReverseString